bullhorn/invenias-api-docs/source/index.html.md

 > Please note, this is the only time you'll get the client_id and client_secret - please store these securely, as you won't be able to retrieve these again.

-To set up a new integration, launch a `POST /api/v1/thirdpartyapplications` request through the Swagger interface.
+To set up a new integration, make a `POST /api/v1/thirdpartyapplications` request through the Swagger interface.
 It's noteworthy that multiple third-party applications can be registered.
 For each additional application needed, just repeat the registration procedure.

 <aside class="notice">
 Please note, you must have a licensed Invenias User Account and be in the 'System Administrator' permission group to perform this operation.